304 North Cardinal St.

 Gorgeous Garden Design: Function & Style is an intermediate garden design class, taught by Jenny Peterson.
 This course covers form and function for peaceful gardens, entertaining gardens, and mixed-use gardens.

 “Create a garden you’ll enjoy using every day whether you’re working with a little or a lot of space.
-Join renowned designer Jenny Peterson as she uses her own backyard to show you how to set your garden’s tone with a beautiful entrance, and create enclosures for a comfortable, private space.”Gorgeous Garden Design: Function & Style, with Jenny Peterson, bluprint
+Join renowned designer Jenny Peterson as she uses her own backyard to show you how to set your garden’s tone with a beautiful entrance, and create enclosures for a comfortable, private space.”Gorgeous Garden Design: Function & Style, with Jenny Peterson, Craftsy

 “Learn how to create a well-designed edible garden with guidance from renowned food and garden writer Ellen Ecker Ogden.
 Explore the history of kitchen gardens and gather inspiration for your own unique space.
-Then, map out your design on paper, create a five-year plan for your space and learn Ellen’s steps for successful design!”Designing Elegant Edible Gardens, with Ellen Ecker Ogden, bluprint
+Then, map out your design on paper, create a five-year plan for your space and learn Ellen’s steps for successful design!”Designing Elegant Edible Gardens, with Ellen Ecker Ogden, Craftsy

 Year-Round Beauty: Growing a Layered Garden is an intermediate garden design course, taught by David Culp.
 This course covers layering techniques, blending gardens into the overall landscape, and special situations such as entryways, slopes, and borders.

 “Learn how to create a beautiful garden oasis that lasts well beyond the summer months, with expert guidance from author and garden designer David Culp.
-See stunning examples of layered gardens in David’s own space, before diving into techniques for making your garden a reflection of the landscape around it.”Year-Round Beauty: Growing a Layered Garden, with David Culp, bluprint
+See stunning examples of layered gardens in David’s own space, before diving into techniques for making your garden a reflection of the landscape around it.”Year-Round Beauty: Growing a Layered Garden, with David Culp, Craftsy

-An Introduction to Botany is a foundational course in the science of botany, taught by Dr. Catherine Kleier.
+Plant Science: An Introduction to Botany is a foundational course in the science of botany, taught by Dr. Catherine Kleier.
 This course covers the vast range of plant adaptations, plant processes such as photosynthesis, and symbiotic relationships between plants, bacteria, and fungi.

-“As Dr. Kleier shares her tremendous depth of knowledge with contagious excitement for her subject—supported by fascinating graphics and in-studio demonstrations—she emphasizes the “stories” of plants themselves: Without neglecting genetics or cell microbiology, or larger ecosystems and habitats, her primary emphasis is always on how plants we see all around us live and adapt.”An Introduction to Botany, with Dr. Catherine Kleier, The Great Courses
+“As Dr. Kleier shares her tremendous depth of knowledge with contagious excitement for her subject—supported by fascinating graphics and in-studio demonstrations—she emphasizes the “stories” of plants themselves: Without neglecting genetics or cell microbiology, or larger ecosystems and habitats, her primary emphasis is always on how plants we see all around us live and adapt.”An Introduction to Botany, with Dr. Catherine Kleier, The Great Courses Plus

 Botany & Wildcrafting is an intermediate online course for new herbalists and wildcrafters, taught by Kristine Brown and other educators from the Herbal Academy.
 The course provides a foundation in botany and ecology, details on identifying specific wild plants, as well as an in-depth discussion of wildcrafting techniques and the ethics of harvesting wild plants.